Last Updated on February 11, 2023 by admin_hunter

 What Else Can You Keep in Your Nuclear Survival Kit?

-- 192 DELICIOUS SERVINGS: Includes family-favorite recipes like Grammy’s Sweet Oatmeal, Fireside Stew and America’s Finest Mac & Cheese.
-That’s about 6 servings a day for breakfast, lunch and dinner!
-Each Kit has an average of 36,480 total calories (approx. 1,302 calories per day - you may want or need more+) for energy and nutrients to survive an emergency situation
+- UNMATCHED VARIETY — 192 SERVINGS: 11 Delicious family-favorite recipes like Grammy’s Sweet Oatmeal, Fireside Stew and America’s Finest Mac & Cheese.
+That’s about 6 servings a day for breakfast, lunch, dinner and snacks!
+Each Kit has an average of 36,480 total calories (approx. 1,302 calories per day - you may want or need more+) for energy and nutrients to survive an emergency situation.

 - +YOU MAY WANT OR NEED MORE CALORIES PER DAY especially if you’re pregnant, a child, elderly, or have health conditions.
 Your food kit is designed to provide energy & nutrients for 1 person in an emergency, not to be a complete caloric replacement during normal times.